-The idea of randomly generated art is very cool to me, so I've done a initial set-up that generates a colored visual using Trianglify and string to color generation using Color Hash.
+The idea of randomly generated art is very cool to me, so I’ve done a initial set-up that generates a colorful visual using Trianglify and string to HEX generation using Color Hash.
 It does this based on the title of the current page, so for every page title we have a unique graphic:

 This way, every page has a unique graphic and color and all I have to do to generate it is to think of a title for the page.
 This page had a draft title of “A fresher start”, which generated a blue graphic.
 Now, based on the current title, it’s pink-ish.

 The ultimate goal is to make something like the Jetbrains Code2Art generator, which they use to generate destinctive art for every software productline.
 So.
 Fricking.
 Cool.

 A personal site is never finished, but this blog is, for now.
 I’m really happy with the development so far and I look really forward to working on it some more.